 The star of trekking in Peru, the Inca Trail is the most famous Machu Picchu trek.
 The UNESCO World Heritage Site trek takes 4 days of moderation trekking to a maximum altitude of 4,200 meters.
-With that popularity comes crowd, permit, and guide requirement.
-The Inca Trail hike is popular for good reasons, but if you are looking at less busy trails with stunning landscape, or something cheaper than the average Inca Trail cost, there are plenty of trek alternatives.
+With that popularity comes crowd, permit, and guide requirements.
+The Inca Trail hike is popular for good reasons, but if you are looking at less busy trails with stunning landscapes, or something cheaper than the average Inca Trail cost, there are plenty of trek alternatives.
 Inca Trail permits are booked months ahead, and a limited number of permits are available per day.

 Lares Trail / Cusco

 One of the alternatives to the Inca Trail, the 3-day Lares Trail is less visited than its most popular counterpart.
 The trail goes up to 13,780 ft (4,800 m) but is less challenging.
-No permit needed.
+No permit is needed.

 A challenging 5-day trek to Machu Picchu that will take you to the Aguas Calientes on the way to the famous ruins.